RayKMAllen/eassistant/docs/Architectural_Plan.md

 -   `original_email`: The raw input email text.
 -   `email_path`: Optional path to the input file (e.g., PDF).
--   `extracted_entities`: A structured object with sender, subject, key points, etc.
+-   `key_info`: A structured object with sender name, sender contact details, receiver name, receiver contact details, subject.
 -   `summary`: A concise summary of the email.
 -   `draft_history`: A list of generated drafts, including the current one.
 -   `current_tone`: The active tone for drafting (e.g., 'professional').